SAP-samples/event-mesh-client-nodejs-samples/README.md

 ## License
 Copyright (c) 2018 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the _SAP SAMPLE CODE LICENSE AGREEMENT, v1.0-071618_ except as noted otherwise in the [LICENSE file](./LICENSE.txt).
+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE file](./LICENSES/Apache-2.0.txt).